Scope

 Alternative Dispute Resolution

-1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) of TwinPeaks – Anne Fritsch Sebastian Saupe GbR (hereinafter referred to as “Seller”), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter referred to as “Customer”) concludes with the Seller regarding the goods presented by the Seller in its online shop.
-The inclusion of the Customer’s own terms and conditions is hereby objected to, unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) of TwinPeaks (hereinafter referred to as “Seller”) apply to all contracts for the delivery of goods and services that a consumer or entrepreneur (hereinafter referred to as “Customer”) concludes with the seller with regard to the goods presented by the seller in its online shop.
+The inclusion of the customer’s own terms and conditions is hereby rejected, unless otherwise agreed.

-1.2 These GTC apply accordingly to contracts for the provision of digital content, unless otherwise specified.
-Digital content within the meaning of these GTC is data created and provided in digital form.
+1.2 These GTC apply accordingly to contracts for the provision of digital content, unless otherwise stipulated.
+Digital content within the meaning of these GTC are data that are created and provided in digital form.

-1.3 A consumer within the meaning of these GTC is any natural person who enters into a legal transaction for purposes that can predominantly be attributed neither to their commercial nor to their independent professional activity.
+1.3 A consumer within the meaning of these GTC is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor their independent professional activity.

 1.4 An entrepreneur within the meaning of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.

-1.5 The subject of the contract may be – depending on the content description of the Seller – both the one-time provision of digital content and the regular provision of digital content (hereinafter “subscription contract”).
-In the subscription contract, the Seller undertakes to provide the Customer with the contractually owed digital content for the duration of the agreed contract term at the contractually agreed time intervals.
+1.5 The subject matter of the contract may be – depending on the content description of the seller – both the one-time provision of digital content and the regular provision of digital content (hereinafter referred to as “Subscription Contract”).
+In the case of the subscription contract, the seller undertakes to provide the customer with the contractually owed digital content for the duration of the agreed contract term in the contractually agreed time intervals.

-2.2 The Customer can submit the offer via the online order form integrated into the Seller’s online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the Customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
+2.2 The customer can submit the offer via the online order form integrated into the seller’s online shop.
+In doing so, after placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contractual offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.

 by sending the Customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation by the Customer is decisive, or